Components of jet engines: Supersonic inlets

 If the engine is throttled back, there is a reduction in the corrected (or non-dimensional) airflow of the LP compressor/fan, but (at supersonic conditions) the corrected airflow at the intake lip remains constant, because it is determined by the flight Mach number and intake incidence/yaw.
 This discontinuity is overcome by the normal shock moving to a lower cross-sectional area in the ducting, to decrease the Mach number at entry to the shockwave.
 This weakens the shockwave, improving the overall intake pressure recovery.
 So, the absolute airflow stays constant, whilst the corrected airflow at compressor entry falls (because of a higher entry pressure).
 Excess intake airflow may also be dumped overboard or into the exhaust system, to prevent the conical/oblique shock waves being disturbed by the normal shock being forced too far forward by engine throttling.

 The second difficulty occurs when the aircraft Mach number changes.
 The airflow has to be the same at the intake lip, at the throat and at the engine.
 This statement is a consequence the conservation of mass.
 However, the airflow is not generally the same when the aircraft's supersonic speed changes.
 This difficulty is known as the airflow matching problem which is solved by more complicated inlet designs than are typical of subsonic inlets.
 For example, to match airflow, a supersonic inlet throat can be made variable and some air can be bypassed around the engine and then pumped as secondary air by an ejector nozzle.
 If the inlet flow is not match, it may become unstable with the normal shock wave in the throat suddenly moving forward beyond the lip, known as inlet unstart.
 Spillage drag is high and pressure recovery low with only a plane shock wave in place of the normal set of oblique shock waves.
 In the SR-71 installation the engine would continue to run although afterburner blowout sometimes occurred.

+Ferri scoop

+A Ferri-type intake, which used a prominent, swept-forward lip, a configuration also used for the wing-root inlets.
+Notable aircraft that used this example was the Republic AP-75, XF-103, F-105, XF8U-3, and SSM-N-9 Regulus II cruise missile.